Pomax/mj/.github/ISSUE_TEMPLATE/new_idea.md

 ---
-name: New idea
+name: Suggest a new idea
-about: Suggest an idea
+about: For when you thought of something that's currently missing
 title: ''
 labels: enhancement
 assignees: Pomax